-The variations are due to the use of different types of meat, sautéed vegetables, herbs and spices, and tomato sauces and paste.
+The variations are due to the use of different types of meat, sautéed vegetables, herbs and spices, tomato sauces, and tomato paste.
 There is a wide range of recipes, but all of them are simply delicious.

-Although, Italian people have been arguing for ages about which is the best ragù; everyone has their own secret traditional recipe, which you should never request.
-You might make people suspicious, and they might then give you the wrong answer on purpose.
-Here, we are very jealous of our traditions, so we never reveal our coveted tricks, which must be “stolen” through careful observation or by focusing on the tastes and by guessing the ingredients.
+Although, Italian people have been arguing for ages about which is the best ragù; everyone has their own secret traditional recipe, but don’t ask for their version.
+You might make people suspicious, so they might then give you the wrong answer on purpose.
+Here, we are very jealous of our traditions, so we never reveal our coveted recipes, which must be “stolen” through careful observation or by guessing the ingredients.

 The point is that there isn’t only one ragù.
 There are an unlimited number of recipes, all of which are flavorful, hearty, and unforgettable.
 The simple ingredients are ground meat, tomato sauce, herbs, sautéed vegetables, milk, and wine.

-What also makes it perfect are high-quality, fresh ingredients.
-It also requires patience, but the results will absolutely wow your guests and family, You won’t regret cooking this recipe.
+What also makes a ragù perfect are fresh, top-quality ingredients.
+Your ragù also requires patience, but the results will absolutely wow your guests and family.
+You won’t regret making this recipe.

 How can you make a delicious homemade sauce?

 Preparing a good ragù is easy if you know a few tricks.
 First, you have to be very careful with the cooking method and time.
 Be patient and “pamper” your sauce as it has to simmer slowly for a long time.
 It gets a wonderful color and turns into a delicious mixture, which produces a tempting meaty dish.